Supananth/techwriter-takehome/questions/index.md

 To squash the last five Git commits into a single commit:

 1. **Start an interactive rebase:**
-   If your last 5 commits need to be squashed, run:
+   To squash the last 5 commits, run:
    ```bash
    git rebase -i HEAD~5
    ```

-2. **Mark commits to be squashed:**
+2. **Mark the commits to be squashed:**
    - An interactive editor opens displaying the last 5 commits.
-   - For the first commit, leave the word `pick` as it is.
+   - Retain the word `pick` as is for the first commit.
-   - For the remaining 4 commits, change `pick` to `squash`.
+   - change `pick` to `squash` for the remaining 4 commits.

    For example:
    ```